nf2337/Mapping-Global-Foodscapes/tutorial1.md

 ![Image 2](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/2-Tutorial-1.png)

 Move to the Google Drive > Tutorials > Tutorial 1 > [Data](https://drive.google.com/drive/folders/1WUO3lS13vYuyvtgiUEVwo1BOur4QrTiE), and download the `“Country-Boundaries-110”` file.
 Make sure to drag it into a designated folder.
+This dataset was downloaded from [Natural Earth](https://www.naturalearthdata.com/downloads/) where you can find a lot more datasets!

-When you open the file, you will realize that there are  differen7t file extensions which all make up a shapefile.
+When you open the file, you will realize that there are 7 different file extensions which all make up a **Shapefile**.
 While you need them all to run your file (so keep your data organized!), the one essential file is the `.shp` extension.

 Turn to your QGIS interface, and navigate to Layer > Add Layer > Add Vector Layer.
 Click the […] next to the Vector Datasets and find your `“Country-Boundaries-110”` file.
 Click the .shp extension, and press open, then add.